 Anything you spend that directly enhances, improves or benefits your riders can likely be deducted as a business expense on your tax return, which will maximize your profit in the long run.

-Make Money with Lyft by Maximizing the Customer Experience
+Maximizing the Customer Experience

 Another way to potentially maximize your income with Lyft is by making sure that the customers you give rides to have a pleasant and comfortable riding experience.

 Although riders can’t request a specific driver with Lyft at this time, riders do have the ability to rate drivers, and they are also encouraged to tip their driver.